lawrennd/old_talks/slides/2017-04-18-the-data-science-process.md

 * privacy or legal constraints on the accessibility of the recorded data, have ethical constraints been alleviated?
 * Format: log books, PDF ...
 * limitations on access due to topology (e.g. it's distributed across a number of devices)
+* At the end of Band C data is ready to be loaded into analysis software (R, SPSS, Matlab, Python, Mathematica)
 ## Validity: Band B

 *  faithfulness and representation